Marlins vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Isaac Paredes and the Tampa Bay Rays will take on the Miami Marlins and Jorge Soler on Tuesday at 6:40 PM ET, at Tropicana Field.
+Luis Arraez will lead the Miami Marlins into a matchup with Yandy Diaz and the Tampa Bay Rays on Wednesday at 12:10 PM ET, in the final game of a two-game series at Tropicana Field.

-The Rays have been listed as -200 moneyline favorites for this matchup against the Marlins (+165).
-The total is 7.5 runs for this contest.
+The Rays are favored in this one, at -160, while the underdog Marlins have +135 odds to play spoiler.
+The over/under is 7.5 runs for the contest (with -105 odds to hit the over and -115 odds to go under).

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.